Iltovirus

-Iltovirus is a genus of viruses in the order Herpesvirales, in the family Herpesviridae, in the subfamily Alphaherpesvirinae.
+Iltovirus is a genus of viruses in the order Herpesvirales, in the family Orthoherpesviridae, in the subfamily Alphaherpesvirinae.
 Birds, galliform birds, psittacine birds, chickens, turkeys, and quail serve as natural hosts.
 Diseases associated with this genus include: acute respiratory diseases: gaHV-1: infectious laryngotracheitis; psHV-1: Pacheco's disease.

 Species

-The genus consists of the following species:
+The genus consists of the following species, listed by scientific name and followed by the common name of the species: